Governor’s Lecture in the Humanities

 About the Speaker

-Two-time Pulitzer Prize-winning author T. J. Stiles will deliver the 22nd annual Governor’s Lecture in the Humanities on October 3, 2017 in Omaha.
+Two-time Pulitzer Prize-winning author T. J. Stiles delivered the 22nd annual Governor’s Lecture in the Humanities on October 3, 2017 in Omaha.
 Stiles won the Pulitzer for History (2016) for Custer’s Trials: A Life on the Frontier of a New America, and the Pulitzer for Biography (2010) as well as the National Book Award for Nonfiction (2009) for The First Tycoon: The Epic Life of Cornelius Vanderbilt.
 He is also the author of Jesse James: Last Rebel of the Civil War.

 Presenting Sponsor for the 2017 Governor’s Lecture in the Humanities: